List of metropolitans and patriarchs of Kyiv

 Metropolitan of Kyiv is an episcopal title that has been created with varying suffixes at multiple times in different Christian churches, though always maintaining the name of the metropolitan city — Kiev (Kyiv) — which today is located in the modern state of Ukraine.
-The church (Ancient Greek: Ρωσική Ορθόδοξη Εκκλησία, Rhosike Orthodoxe Ekklesia) was canonically established and governed by the Ecumenical Patriarch of Constantinople in Kievan Rus'.
+The church was canonically established and governed by the Ecumenical Patriarch of Constantinople in Kievan Rus'.
 Following the Council of Florence and the Union of Brest, there are now parallel apostolic successions: in the Russian Orthodox Church, the Orthodox Church of Ukraine, the Ruthenian Uniate Church and its successors.
 This list contains the names of all the metropolitan bishops (hierarchs) who have claimed the title.
 It is arranged chronologically and grouped per the claimed jurisdiction.